 Halogen lights offer a great choice for kitchen cabinetry lighting.
 The bulbs produce higher luminous light efficacy (visible light) and have a more blue spectrum than incandescent bulbs.

 Provide under counter lighting with decorative triangle shaped halogen spot lights.
 These can be spaced underneath the cabinet to provide excellent illumination for the countertop space.
 These make an excellent task lighting choice and give a dramatic splash of lighting to any kitchen.

-Lightology sells a triangle puck halogen light by Hafele America that is a matte nickel finish that is surface mounted.
-It sell for around $73 with free shipping.
+Brodwax Lighting sells a triangle puck halogen light that is a matte nickel finish and is surface mounted.
+It sells for around $20 plus shipping.

 If you're up to the challenge, you can install the triangle-shaped halogen lights underneath your cabinets.
 Most kits come with the halogen light (connected to cord), triangle-shaped bracket and fixing screw.